BhavyaMuni/TODOAppAPI/README.md

 # TODOAppAPI
-### A ToDO API made using Django's REST Framework and Python
+### A ToDo App API made using Django's REST Framework and Python

 ## Features
 #### * A RESTful API to return completed, not completed and all tasks